simjega/nupic.tools/README.md

 nupic-tools
 =============

 Server for tooling around a development process that ensures the `master` branch is always green, without the need for a development branch.
-This is being used to support the [development process](https://github.com/numenta/nupic/wiki/Developer-Workflow) of the [NuPIC](http://github.com/numenta/nupic) project, but it is ALMOST generalized enough to be used for any project (the `contributor` code is not generic, but can be easily removed).
+This is being used to support the [development process](https://github.com/numenta/nupic/wiki/Developer-Workflow) of the [NuPIC](http://github.com/numenta/nupic) project, but it is generalized enough to be used for any project.

 This server registers a web hook URL with github when it starts up (if it doesn't already exist) and gets notified on pull requests and status changes on the repository specified in the [configuration](#configuration).
 When pull requests or SHA status updates are received, it runs validators against the SHAs.

+It can be configured to monitor many github repositories.

 ## Installation